Dr. Remon Rooij

 See for more info the innovation map of the 4TU Centre for Engineering Education (4TU.CEE).

-Many recent spatial planning reforms across the world have led to shifts in planning regimes, often from statutory plan-led to development-led approaches.
+Many recent spatial planning reforms in Europe have led to shifts in planning regimes, often from statutory plan-led to development-led approaches.
 In various countries, regional design and the ‘art’ of making spatial representations and imagination of spatial metaphors has emerged as a powerful tool in capacity- and consensus building in multi-actor settings.
 These are often used as a way to overcome conflicting rationales and images of desired spatial development and spatial futures.
 In practice, regional design fulfils different roles in different situations, depending on the actor settings and the nature of the issues at hand.
-We would like to develop research that focus on the performance of regional design in various institutional settings in different countries and (urban) regions.
-We are particularly interested in case studies/comparisons which are firmly grounded in theory.
-Questions may be: how do governmental agencies, societal actors and civil society in general work together in regional design?
-What is the performance of regional design?
-What role is played by spatial concepts as normative interpretations of spatial and urban structures and how are such concepts used to bring actors together?
+We would like to develop research that focuses on the performance of regional design in various institutional settings in different European countries and (urban) regions.
+We are particularly interested in case studies/comparisons which are firmly grounded in regional design theory.
+Questions may be: What is the performance of regional design in the realms of planning and politics?
+What role is played by spatial concepts as normative interpretations of spatial and urban structures and how are such concepts used to bring actors together? how do governmental agencies and societal actors work together in regional design?
 What is the role of civil society in regional design?
+How can regional design contribute to an improved quality of democratic decision-making?

 Roberto Rocco, Remon Rooij, Carola Hein